-While the Mercedes Sprinter diesel engines are the same as before, they feel more refined in the new model.
+While the Mercedes Sprinter's diesel engines are the same as before, they feel more refined in the Mk3.
 We've been critical of Mercedes's 2.1-litre diesel in its car applications, but here they aren't as noisy as before and only cause mild vibration when the stop-start system activates.

 The weighting builds up the faster you go, although it does feel a little light as you negotiate roundabouts at about 20-30mph, but at higher speeds the steering has a solidity about it that makes the Sprinter feel stable.
 There's zero feedback from the wheel, but it's easy enough to keep the van pointing in the right direction.

 There's plenty of power on offer from the engine range.
 We've tried the 2.1-litre diesels so far, and while the least powerful 211 CDI will feel underpowered when at its three-tonne GVW limit, the rest of the line-up feels responsive enough for most needs.
 The six-speed manual has a positive shift, while the seven and nine-speed autos are smooth performers that don't suffer form jerky shifts when they kick down.

 Of course the Sprinter's suspension is designed with load carrying in mind, but one surprising highlight of the van is how the rear axle doesn't upset interior comfort in the cab.
 Hit a pothole with a front wheel, and yes it will send a shudder through the cab, but when the rear wheel follows, you'll hear it thump, but it won't be felt in the slightest.

 Cab and Interior